jpie726/hacking_fear_book/debuggingfixing_habit_loops.md

 **If I occupied the side that processed that audible information, that 'voice in the back of my head' then would that free the portion of the brain that is used to perform predetermined physical routines?**

-After years of research, discussion and testing different applications of this theory in pratice with various atheletes I have found some techniques that have worked well for me.
+After years of research, discussion and testing different applications of this theory in practice with various athletes I have found some techniques that have worked well for me.

 ##Positive Association/My mother's cooking:
 There is another way association can be used to silence **the voice in the back of their head**.

-Back in 2013 a coach came to me with an athlete that had a "mental block"(we will discuss this verbage later).
+Back in 2013 a coach came to me with an athlete that had a "mental block"(we will discuss this verbiage later).
 The coach sent her athlete to me saying "Matt is going to work with you on SKILL X".
 If you remember earlier the mention of the skill's name can be a verbal cue to trigger the defensive habit loops that prevent the athlete from performing the skill.
 This was indeed one of those times.
 The athlete was afraid to even touch the apparatus.
 I observed this right away.
 We took a step back and I started applying my disruption techniques I talked about earlier.
 We started with basic floor drills that the athlete would have difficulty objecting to.

 As we progressed I started to ask a series of seemingly unrelated questions aimed at creating a simple dialog with the athlete.